 Members join groups for a variety of reasons; the most common reasons are to gain practical knowledge to implement specific technologies, or to network and grow their businesses.
 Successful groups communicate their goals, and are transparent about their intent.
 Build a strong community by establishing trust with your group and communicating regularly.
 Tools such as Meetup.com have proven to be the most popular for managing/promoting meetings and communicating with your group.

-One of the quickest ways to promote your group is to post on your own Twitter, Facebook or Google+ feed.
+One of the quickest ways to promote your group is to post on your own Twitter, Facebook or GitHub.
 You might find similar enthusiasts amongst your contacts or they may introduce you to others who share the same interests.
-Quality is just as important as size, so focus on gathering content for your meetup so you can get together on a regular basis.
+Quality is just as important as size, so focus on gathering content for your Meetup so you can get together on a regular basis.

 Q: When should I schedule my first meeting?